Robert Gavin Hampson: Joseph Conrad Scholarship

 He has also pursued a parallel career as a Conrad scholar and editor with four monographs on Joseph Conrad: Joseph Conrad: Betrayal and Identity (1992), Cross-Cultural Encounters in Joseph Conrad's Malay Fiction (2000), Conrad's Secrets (2013), and Joseph Conrad, Cosmopolitanism and Transnationalism.
 Conrad's Secrets received the first-place prize for the Adam Gillon Award (2015) from the Joseph Conrad Society of America for the best recent work on Joseph Conrad.
 In 2017, he received the Ian P. Watt Award from the Joseph Conrad Society of America for excellence in Conrad studies.
 Previous recipients of this life-long achievement award include Norman Sherry and J. Hillis Miller.
 He has subsequently been awarded the third-place prize for the Adam Gillon Award (2018) for the collection of essays, Conrad and Language (Edinburgh U. P. 2016), which he co-edited with Katherine Isobel Baxter.

 In 2020, he published a critical biography, Joseph Conrad, in the Critical Lives series from Reaktion Books.
 Maya Jasanoff describes it as 'insightful, judicious and elegant': Joseph Conrad marvellously distils a lifetime of learning by one of the world's leading Conrad scholars.
 This is the best short guide to Conrad's life available'.
-His most recent publications include The Reception of Joseph Conrad in Europe (Bloomsbury, 2022), co-edited with Veronique Pauly, which won joint-second-place in the Adam Gillon Awards for 2024; Joseph Conrad, Cosmopolitanism and Transnationalism (Palgrave Macmillan, 2024), which traces the progression from cosmopolitanism to transnational activism in Conrad's works; and Joseph Conrad's Cultural Legacy (Bloomsbury, 2024).
+His most recent publications include The Reception of Joseph Conrad in Europe (Bloomsbury, 2022), co-edited with Veronique Pauly, which won joint-second-place in the Adam Gillon Awards for 2024; Joseph Conrad, Cosmopolitanism and Transnationalism (Palgrave Macmillan, 2024), which traces the progression from cosmopolitanism to transnational activism in Conrad's works; Joseph Conrad's Cultural Legacy (Bloomsbury, 2024), which he co-edited with Linda Dryden; and the edited collection Joseph Conrad and the Arts of His Time (Edinburgh University Press, 2026).